LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

 when defining what happens when a ``<button>`` is clicked, the ``onclick`` attribute is used.
 This naming convention can be read as: *On click of the button, print a message to the console.*

+The first way we will handle events is to decalre the event handler in HTML, this is often referred to as an **inline event handler**.

 .. admonition:: Example

    Add a *click* handler to a ``<button>``.
 Define what happens when the ``<button>`` is clicked.